utkucaylan/Python_Public/README.md

 # Python_Public
-Public repository of Pyhton scripts by utkucaylan
+Public repository of Pyhton scripts developed by utkucaylan